FuelLabs/sway/docs/book/src/introduction/core_library.md

 let result = val_1 % val_2;
 ```

-Developers don't need to concern themselves with underflows and overflows because the Sway compiler automatically manages these issues during execution.

 ## Core Library Prelude

-Sway core operations and logic are limited to their respective types.
-In other words, intuitively, the add `+` operation will be available for all unsigned integers in Sway but not for booleans.

 The prelude contains a list of operations essential to all Sway programs.
 The latest version of the prelude can be found [here](https://github.com/FuelLabs/sway/blob/master/sway-lib-core/src/prelude.sw).